 7 Yona Pinson, "Bruegel's 1564 Adoration: Hidden Meanings of Evil in the Figure of the Old King," Artibus et historiae 30 (1994): 109-128.
 For Bosch's Prado picture, see: Larry Silver, Hieronymus Bosch (New York: Abbeville, 2006), 168-175; Debra Higgs Strickland, "Picturing Antichrist and Others in the Prado Epiphany by Hieronymus Bosch," in Others and Outcasts in Early Modern Europe: Picturing the Social Margins, ed.
 Tom Nichols (Aldershot: Ashgate, 2007), 11-35; Lotte Brand Philip, "The Prado Epiphany by Jerome Bosch," Art Bulletin 35 (1953): 267-293.
 On the ornamented crown of the aged Magus, placed in the foreground directly before the Madonna (and closest to the viewer), Bosch shows a pair of naked figures holding up a circular mount, which looks like a convex mirror but might depict a dark gemstone.
 Atop that crown a pair of gluttonous birds holds large red fruits in their mouths (redolent of Bosch's sensuous world of sin in the central panel of his Garden of Earthly Delights, Prado, Madrid).
 Even the golden gift behind the helmet, a sculpted scene of the Sacrifice of Isaac - traditional medieval typology for the Crucifixion - rests upon the backs of nefarious black toads, an unambiguous symbol of evil and pestilence (See: Renilde Vervoort, "The Pestilent Toad: The Significance of the Toad in the Works of Bosch," in Hieronymus Bosch: New Insights into his Life and Work, eds.
 Jos Koldeweij and Bernard Vermet (Rotterdam: Boijmans Van Beuningen Museum, 2001), 145-151).
-The crown of the middle Magus, unaware of these hidden threats of present evil, so the viewer must be unusually vigilant in order to notice them.
+The crown of the middle Magus, held by an ominous